rochester-rcl/show-more/README.md

 ## Customization

-The styling of the "Show more" button can be adusted by altering the CSS file at /ShowMore/assets/css/show-more.css
+The styling of the "Show more" button can be adjusted by altering the CSS file at /ShowMore/assets/css/show-more.css

 ## Installation
 Unzip a release of this module in your modules folder.
 Ensure the folder is named "ShowMore".
 Go into the Omeka S admin interface and hit install.
 From there, you will have to configure folding on each site that you want it enabled on.

 ## TODO
 - [x] Add an "Excluded Properties" dropdown to exclude certain properties from folding.
+- [x] Add Expand all/ Collapse all functionality.
 - [ ] Implement Optional folding of Media entries and item set lists for items
 - [ ] Implement folding of multi-entry items as selectable "As block" vs "Per Entry" (currently is always per entry)
 - [ ] Add the ability to change the name of the "Show More" "Show Less" labels